 Writing Prompt: Write a Middle Grade book with a four-year-old protagonist.

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, June 23rd, 2013 at 4:00 pm and is filed under Middle Grade, Season 8, Uncategorized, YA.
+This entry was posted on Sunday, June 23rd, 2013 at 4:00 pm and is filed under Career and Lifestyle, Season 8, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.